OphyDopy/OphyDopy/README.md

-- 👋 Hi, I’m @iana-maya
+- 👋 Hi, I’m @OphyDopy
 - 👀 I’m interested in Video Games and Food!
 - 🌱 I’m currently learning How to be a Programmer B)
 - 💞️ I’m looking to collaborate on [currently nothing]
 - 📫 How to reach me creative.ayalei@gmail.com
 - 😄 Pronouns: She/They
-- ⚡ Fun fact: I am heavily fascinated by star wars and The Souls series!!
+- ⚡ Fun fact: I am heavily fascinated by Star Wars and The Souls-like series!!

 <!---
 iana-maya/iana-maya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.